 Because I don’t care about hitting the bar, I get more time to work on my goals.
 The quality of my sleep is better because I haven’t gotten drunk in the past 2 years.
 As a result my mind and body recover optimally.

 At this point in my life, I need that edge.
 After I achieve more, maybe I can enjoy a glass of wine.
-However, right now I must remain sharp.
+However, for now I must remain sharp.